 Property listings are an important part of a DIY landlord’s journey.
 Without a suitable listing, you are unlikely to find a tenant.
 Sadly, it’s not often that tenants come along out of the blue and offer to rent your property.
 In most cases, you’ll need to do a bit of legwork.
 This usually involves creating a property listing for sites like Zoopla, Rightmove, Rentify, and Airbnb.
 So far so good, but unless your listing ticks all the right boxes, it may not yield much joy.
-And as any sensible landlord knows, voids are to be avoided at all costs.

 To find tenants, you need to create an attractive, factually correct rental property listing.
 In this guide, we are going to walk you through the process.
 We’ll cover the dos and don’ts of writing persuasive property advert copy, as well as giving you some handy tips on photographing your rentals.